fundaciontekniker/dataspace-connector/README.md

 # 1. 📋 Introduction <a name="introduction"></a>

-The **Tekniker Dataspace Connector (TDC)**, considered as a **Participant Agent** as defined in the **[DSSC Blueprint 2.0](https://dssc.eu/space/BVE2/1071251457/)**,  is a reference tool published in the **[DSSC Toolbox](https://toolbox.dssc.eu/)** that, following widely accepted standards, aims to enable companies to participate in a Data Space by providing functionalities to publish and search for a Catalog of Datasets, negotiate usage Agreements and transfer agreed Datasests based on three main pilars:
+The **Tekniker Dataspace Connector (TDC)**, acting as a **Participant Agent** as defined in the **[DSSC Blueprint 2.0](https://dssc.eu/space/BVE2/1071251457/)**,  is a reference tool, published in the **[DSSC Toolbox](https://toolbox.dssc.eu/)** and the **[Data Space Connector Report](https://internationaldataspaces.org/idsa-data-space-connector-report/)**, designed to enable companies to efficiently operate within data spaces.

+Built in accordance with European standards such as the Dataspace Protocol (DSP), it adopts a two-fold approach to ensure data spaces three main pilars, while providing flexibility and scalability.
+These pillars are:

 1. **[Interoperability](#interoperability)**
 2. **[Trust](#trust)**
 3. **[Data Sovereignty](#soverignty)**

+In particular, addressing real operational challenges, the connector offers core functionalities to:

+- **Publish and discover** large volumes of **datasets** using expressive vocabularies.
+- **Negotiate usage policies** both manually and automatically.
+- **Transfer** diverse types of **data** from multiple data sources.

+It is important to mention that the TDC also includes a user-friendly interface designed for non-technical users to easily manage offered and requested datasets, requested contract negotiations, resulting policies, and ongoing data transfers without deep technical knowledge.
+This usability is a key aspect for promoting the adoption of data spaces fostering open, collaborative, and trusted ecosystems.

 ## 1.1.
 Interoperability <a name="interoperability"></a>